chinmayarvind23/AIvaluate/project-plan.md

 - Access to certain features will be restricted depending on the user's role.

 **2 Assignment Editing:**
-- Users should be able to create, edit, or delete assignments and rubrics.
+- Users should be accomodated for by being allowed to create, edit, or delete assignments and rubrics.
-- Teachers must be able to assign assignments to specific groups of students.
+- Instructors should be accomodated for by being allowed to assign assignments to specific groups of students.

 **3 Managing Assignments:**
 - Assignments must have attributes such as title, description, due date, and should relate to specific class.